BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Background

-Although diffusion models are shown to outperform GANs, it was challenging to perform a stable synthesis \cite{dhariwal2021diffusion}.
-Rombach \etal resolved this issue by introducing the Latent Diffusion Models (LDM) \cite{rombach2022high}.
+Although diffusion models have been shown to outperform GANs, stable synthesis remained challenging~\cite {dhariwal2021diffusion}.
+Rombach \etal resolved this issue by introducing the latent diffusion models (LDM)~\cite{rombach2022high}.
 Instead of supplying a noise-free image $I_0$ as $\mathbf{x}_0$, they perform the diffusion process on a latent space, dictated by an autoencoder with an encoder $\mathbf{x}_0 = \mathcal{E}(I_0)$ and a decoder $I_0 = \mathcal{D}(\mathbf{x}_0)$.

 Finally, for controllable diffusion models, the denoising model is extended to include a control signal $\mathbf{y}_0$ as $\epsilon_\theta(\mathbf{x}_t, \mathbf{y}_0, t)$.
-This $\mathbf{y}_0$ could be used such that the LDM is trained together with it or fed through a fine-tuned approach such as ControlNet \cite{zhang2023adding}.
-The latter enables the utilization of a hyper-scale LDM as a prior.
-However, we discussed above that it requires fine-tuning of a large set of parameters, increasing the complexity of the overall model.
+This conditioning on $\mathbf{y}_0$ is achieved by training with $\mathbf{y}_0$ from scratch or by external conditioning such as ControlNet~\cite{zhang2023adding} or adapters~\cite{ma2025efficient}.
+The former requires large datasets to train billion-scale models from scratch, while the latter enables using these hyper-scale LDMs as priors.
+ControlNet fine-tunes a pretrained copy of $\epsilon_\theta$ to extract features from $\mathbf{y}_0$ and inject them into the original model.
+However, as discussed above, this approach also requires fine-tuning of a large set of parameters, thereby increasing the training complexity.
+Adapter-based approaches extract features from $\mathbf{y}_0$ more efficiently and, instead of using residual connections, they utilize cross-attention at the layers of the original model.
+This approach reduces complexity; however, it still requires feature extraction.
+In \Cref{sec:intro}, we empirically show that auxiliary feature extraction is inefficient for diffusion-based blind image restoration, as the diffusion model’s latent representations for clean and degraded inputs exhibit similarity to some degree.